kokoro321/FITS_image/README.md

 These codes are used to deal with FITS images.

-Rotating_skymask.ipynb and skymask_midification.ipynb do not hand over the header in the original skymask.
+Rotating_skymask.ipynb and skymask_midification.ipynb do not hand over the header in the original skymask to the new files.
 They simply modify the table.